mcxraider/sph-timeline-project/docs/Prompts.md

 External Influences: Mention any external influences (e.g., global conflicts, economic trends, scientific discoveries) that might have indirectly affected the events.
 Internal Issues: Highlight any internal issues or developments (e.g., political changes, organizational restructuring, societal movements) within the entities involved that might have impacted the events.
 Efforts for Improvement: Note any indications of efforts to improve the situation (e.g., policy changes, strategic initiatives, collaborative projects) despite existing challenges.

 Be as thorough and precise as possible, ensuring the timeline accurately reflects the sequence and context of events leading to the main event.

+Return them as a JSON object that the keys are Dates and Events the explanation, respectively.
+For example:
+Date: 2000-05-22, Event: Reports emerge about the successful evacuation of thousands of residents, and the government begins planning long-term recovery efforts.

+If the articles provided do not contain sufficient information to construct a detailed timeline of events leading up to a main event, simply output Null

 Series of Articles: {text}